framps/raspiBackupDoc/en/src/updates.md

 If new options have been introduced in a new release, the configuration file `/usr/local/etc/raspiBackup.conf` is automatically updated with the new options. automatically.
-The details are described [here](configuration-update-when-upgrading-to-a-new-version.md) described.
+The details are described [here](configuration-update-when-upgrading-to-a-new-version.md).

 [.status]: translated
 [.source]: https://linux-tips-and-tricks.de/de/raspibackup#updatestrategie